faizulkhan56/fastapi-advanced-lab/database-lab/README.md

 uvicorn main:app --reload --host 0.0.0.0 --port 8000
 ```

-The database file (`test.db`) will be created automatically on first run.
+The database file (`data/test.db`) will be created automatically on first run in the `data/` directory.

 ---